-- Using PHI in order to pay claims that have been submitted to us by physicians and hospitals for payment. - Transmitting PHI to a third party to facilitate administration of a Flexible Spending Account or a Health Reimbursement Account, if you have one. - Additional PHI of dependents may be shared with subscriber when administering a family membership contract (e.g., the current status of co-payments and deductible amounts for dependents)
+- Using PHI in order to pay claims that have been submitted to us by physicians and hospitals for payment. - Transmitting PHI to a third party to facilitate administration of a Flexible Spending Account, a Health Savings Account, a Health Reimbursement Account or a dental benefits plan, if you have one.

+• Additional PHI of dependents may be shared with subscriber when administering a family membership contract (e.g., the current status of co-payments and deductible amounts for dependents)